atrick/swift-evolution/proposals/0000-c-lang-implicit-pointer-conversion.md

 case aliasing rules that happen to work for common cases are deeply misleading.
 They introduce complexity in the language definition, implementation, and tooling.
 These special cases are unnecessary and undesirable for well-designed Swift APIs.
-Allowing type cunning introduces more opportunities for bugs.
+Implicit type punning introduces more opportunities for bugs.
 Special aliasing rules would also penalize performance of pure Swift code.
 Finally, this would not be a source-compatible change.